Must See Places in Paro

 Tips for Must See Places in Paro

-• Plan Ahead for the Tiger’s Nest Monastery Hike: The hike to Tiger's Nest Monastery (Taktsang Monastery) is strenuous and takes about 2 to 3 hours one way.
-Start early in the morning to avoid the midday sun and crowds.
-Wear comfortable hiking shoes and carry water and snacks.
-Hiring a guide can enrich the experience with insights into the monastery’s history and significance.
+• Plan Ahead for the Tiger's Nest Monastery Hike: The hike to Tiger's Nest Monastery is challenging but rewarding.
+Start early in the morning to avoid the afternoon sun and crowds.
+Wear comfortable hiking shoes, bring plenty of water, and pack some snacks.
+Hiring a guide can enrich the experience with insights into the monastery's history and significance.

 Best Time for Must See Places in Paro